stellar/slingshot/spec/ZkVM.md

 User must unlock the value using the standard contract operations: [`signtx`](#signx), [`delegate`](#delegate) or [`call`](#call).

+TBD: customization tag, maybe hidden via commitment?
+Cleartext tag is useless because it can be embedded in a predicate.

 #### borrow

 _qtyc flavorc_ **borrow** → _–V +V_